 Anguilliform swimming = swimming via eel-like undulations of the whole body.
 Most inefficient mode of swimming employed by relatively sedentary species (Opposed to "Carangiform" and "Thunniform swimming")

-Apex predator = a predator at the top of a food chain; occupying the highest trophic level, with natural predators (See also "Mesopredator")
+Apex predator = a predator at the top of a food chain; occupying the highest "Trophic level", with no (or very few) natural predators (See also "Mesopredator")

 Aplacental viviparity = aka yolk-sac viviparity, see "Ovoviviparity"

 Aplesodic pectorals = where radial cartilage extends into less than half of the pectoral fins, making them more flexible and less supportive (As opposed to "Plesodic pectorals")

 Anoxic = term used describe an area of water devoid of any oxygen (See also "Hypoxic")